h0mbre/h0mbre.github.io/_posts/2020-04-08-Fuzzing Like a Caveman: Part 2.md

 + added timing mechanisms that will print execution time when complete
 + added this line: `picked_function = 1` temporarily so that we eliminate any randomness in our testing and we only stick to one mutation method (`bit_flip()`)

-Let's run this version of our fuzzer with some
+Let's run this version of our fuzzer with some profiling instrumentation and we can really analyze how much time we spend where in our program's execution.

+We can make use of the `cProfile` Python module and see where we spend our time during 10,000 fuzzing iterations.